Israel strikes Gaza home of Hamas leader, destroys AP office - WTMJ

 Soon after, three missiles hit the building and destroyed it, bringing it crashing down in a giant cloud of dust.

-“The world will know less about what is happening in Gaza because of what happened today,” AP President and CEO Gary Pruitt said in a statemen t.
+“The world will know less about what is happening in Gaza because of what happened today,” Pruitt said.
 “We are shocked and horrified that the Israeli military would target and destroy the building housing AP’s bureau and other news organizations in Gaza.”

 “This is an incredibly disturbing development.
 We narrowly avoided a terrible loss of life,” he said, adding that the AP was seeking information from the Israeli government and was engaged with the U.S. State Department to learn more.